Cost of Living in Wyoming

 On this page:

-From the boundless canyons of Yellowstone National Park to the cascading alpines of Grand Teton, there’s no denying that Wyoming is one of America’s most beautiful states.
+From the boundless canyons of Yellowstone National Park to the cascading alpine vistas of Grand Teton, there’s no denying that Wyoming is one of America’s most beautiful states.

-The fact that it’s also America’s least-populated state, with fewer than six residents per square mile, means that it’s certainly not a bad pick if you’re looking to get away from crowds.
+The fact that it’s one of America’s least-populated states, with just under six residents per square mile, means that it’s certainly not a bad pick if you’re looking to get away from crowds.

 If you’re one of those lovers of open roads and sprawling views, Wyoming just might be the state for you.
 The lack of a state income tax also doesn’t hurt!